If you are a local student you may be eligible.

 The first step to enrolling is completing the application short form from the Apply Now page.

-Once you are ready to enrol, you will be invited to attend our Skills and Job Centre, or come to campus to complete your enrolment in person.
+Once you are ready to enrol, you will be invited to attend an enrolment appointment over the phone or on campus.

 For certificate-level courses, you can pay by weekly or fortnightly direct debit using our Tuition Payment Plan.
-Read more about Tuition Payments Plans here.
+Read more about Tuition Payment Plans here.

 If you need assistance with your application and the next steps, you can contact one of our Education and Course Advisors on 1300 635 276 or follow a step-by-step guide to enrolling for vocational education local students.